SGoldberg1/3dSoftwareRasterizer/README.md

 render_group: | render_header | object1 | render_header | object2 | etc... | <br/>

 We then loop over all the data until 'n' bytes used has been met - pulling the render_header which determines the case to execute.  <br/>

+Additional Comments:
+Clipping is not handled properly...
+So, the whole triangle gets clipped if any of the vertices is outside of NDC.
+The visibility problem has not been solved.
+Triangles that should be behind another triangle may get rendered ontop...
+This is a software rasterizer without optimizations, SIMD, or MIMD, so framerates may be bad.
+Hot keys:
+W -> Move forward
+D -> Right Stride
+A -> Left Stride
+S -> Move Back
+Q -> Move Up
+E -> Move Down
+Directional Left: Look Left
+Directional Right: Look Right
+Directional Up: Look Up
+Directional Down: Look Down
+1 -> Toggle WireFrame
+2 -> Toggle Solid Fill
+3 -> Toggle Shaded Fill
+4 -> Toggle Triangle Normals
+5 -> Toggle Line from light source to object origin